May courage never be extinguished, or light diminished nor spirits bound in pursuit of personal excellence.

 VIRTUAL OFFICE HOURS

-- Office hours will be held from 5:00 to 7:15 PM Monday, Tuesday, Wednesday, Thursday or by appointment.
+- Office hours will be held from 5:00 to 7:15 PM Monday, Tuesday, Wednesday, and Thursday or by appointment.
 Students will be given my personal California cell phone number inside the Course Compass and asked to only use it to speak with me during my office hours and to the use the WVC on-campus number at other times (408-741-2548).
-The other form of communication, however, is emailing the instructor at any time.
+However, you can email me at any time.